MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/hide-sharepoint-server-social-features.md

 ## Additional steps
 <a name="more"> </a>

-To finish the integration of Yammer into your on-premises SharePoint Server environment, you have to install the Yammer Embed widget for SharePoint.
-For more information, see [Add the Yammer Embed widget to a SharePoint page](add-the-yammer-embed-widget-to-a-sharepoint-page.md).
+To finish the integration of Viva Engage into your on-premises SharePoint Server environment, you have to install the Viva Engage Embed widget for SharePoint.
+For more information, see [Add the Viva Engage Embed widget to a SharePoint page](add-the-viva-engage-embed-widget-to-a-sharepoint-page.md).

 ## Acknowledgements
 <a name="more"> </a>